OpenCTI-Platform/connectors/external-import/recorded-future/README.md

 Subscribers who have API access can retrieve lists of entities that have been assigned risk scores by Recorded Future by utilizing the Connect API calls.

 Every item in a Risk List, whether it's an IP address, domain, or another element, comes with a risk score and the details that influenced that score.
-Additionally, having Fusion access enables the customization of Risk Lists.

 Vulnerabilities are not handled by the connector.